iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 *λ-equitune*, and to perform similar studies on additional data that tests the equivariant properties more.

-In addition, we noticed that even the most sophisticated method proposed, *λ-equitune*, inspects each feature map individually when calculating the weight, disregarding a significant source of information.
+In addition, we noticed that even the most sophisticated method proposed, *λ-equitune*, inspects each feature map individually when calculating the weight, disregarding the other feature maps, which could be an important source of information.
 Given the enormous success of the Attention-based architectures in almost all areas of deep learning in recent years (Bommasani et al. (2021)), we hypothesized that using an Attention layer instead might provide better performance.
 This motivated us to create an extension of the original methods called *equiattention*.